 Convention Meaning Stylized Monospace font Used for blocks of code, command, and script examples.
 Text should be interpreted exactly as presented.
-Monospace font Used for inline code, commands, or examples.
-Text should be interpreted exactly as presented. <italic brackets="" font="" in=""></italic> Italic texts set in angle brackets denote a variable requiring substitution for a real value.
-Italic font Used to denote the title of a book, article, or other publication.
-Note Additional information or caveats
+Monospace font Used for inline code, commands, UI/Menu selections or examples.
+Text should be interpreted exactly as presented. <monospace brackets="" font="" in=""></monospace> Text set in angle brackets denote a variable requiring substitution for a real value.
+Italic font Used to reference other relevant settings, CIS Benchmarks and/or Benchmark Communities.
+Also, used to denote the title of a book, article, or other publication.
+Bold font Additional information or caveats things like Notes , Warnings , or Cautions (usually just the word itself and the rest of the text normal).